tannguyen1024/movie_db_with_sagas/README.md

 ## Pictures of the Completed Project:

-The Components:
+**The Components:**

-- The home page contains a list of all the movies, genres associated with that movie (obtained using a junction table), and utilizes transition effects to smoothly fade between pages.
+- The *home page* contains a list of all the movies, genres associated with that movie (obtained using a junction table), and utilizes transition effects to smoothly fade between pages.

 ![Home Page](example/home.png)

-- The details page focuses on one item of your choosing and displays all relevant information.
+- The *details page* focuses on one item of your choosing and displays all relevant information.

 ![Details](example/details.png)

-- You are able to modify the details of the movie.
-Note that fields are pre-filled with the existing data.
+- The *edit page* allows you to to modify the movie's title and description.
+Note that the fields are pre-filled with the existing title, description, and genre.

 ![Edit](example/edit.png)

 - A confirmation windows appears once you press Submit Changes.

 ![Confirmation](example/confirmation.png)

 ## Project Notes